Skip to Main Content

 Frisco, CO 80443

-A big thank you to all of our 2022 speakers and participants!
-It was wonderful getting to learn and share as a community.
-Many of the lectures were recorded by Summit County Television and shared on the free SCTV YouTube page in the Frisco, Colorado playlist for you to watch from the comfort of your couch.
-We hope to see you all next summer for the 2023 Summer Lunchtime Lecture Series!
+A big thank you to all of our 2023 speakers and participants!
+It was wonderful learning and sharing as a community.
+Many lectures were recorded by Summit County Television and shared on the free SCTV YouTube page in the Frisco, Colorado playlist for you to watch from the comfort of your couch.
+We hope to see you all for the 2024 Summer Lecture Series.

 Watch Lectures from Previous Years